Our Team - All Faculty

 Cheryl Raine, MM

 Cheryl Ann Raine is both a CCM and Miami graduate, with a Masters of Music Education in Supervision and a Major in Organ.
-She has been active as a music educator and church musician for over 35 years.
-Cheryl is the current Music Director of Hartzell UMC and is an adjunct professor here at the College of Mt.
-St. Joseph, teaching Organ lessons and Class Piano.
-Degrees: M.S.
-Music Education, Miami University.
+She has been active as a music educator and church musician for over 40 years.
+Cheryl is in her 5th year as Organist at Fleming Road United Church of Christ.

-Darlene taught her first piano lesson in high school and loved her high school vocal ensemble.
-After receiving her Music Education degree from Florida State University (FSU), she taught high school and middle school choir and trained church vocal groups in Florida.
+Darlene taught her first piano lesson as a teenager and loved her award-winning high school show choir.
+After earning her Music Education degree from Florida State University, she taught high school and middle school choir and trained church vocal groups in Florida.
 In 1999, she moved to Cincinnati and established her private voice and piano studio; additionally, she taught preschool music classes and participated in church music programs.

-Darlene is excited to be part of Musik Kids as a Family Music teacher and looks forward to continued training in the Musikgarten curriculum.
-She loves to help pianists of all ages grow in ability and confidence as they explore the world of music.
+Darlene loves to help people of all ages grow in ability and confidence as they explore the world of music.

 Donald Broerman, a Cincinnati native, earned his BM in Classical Guitar Performance at the University of Cincinnati, College-Conservatory of Music (CCM) under the direction of Clare Callahan, graduating Magna Cum Laude in 2013.
 He has also studied with David Case at the University of Oregon (School of music), as well as, Jazz guitar with Mike Denny and Chris Sorenson and started his training at the Musical Arts Center in Cincinnati.